Designing WCF’s first unified mobile and web inspection workflow for field consultants.

-Safety Consultants are responsible for conducting on site inspections and producing accurate, client facing reports.
-Before this project, each consultant relied on their own improvised workflow, combining PDFs, handwritten notes, and photos on personal phones.
+Safety Consultants conduct on site inspections and create client facing reports, but before this project, each inspector relied on their own workflow mixing PDFs, handwritten notes, and personal photos.

-These insights reinforced the need for a single, connected workflow that supports inspectors across both mobile and web, allowing them to focus on the inspection itself rather than managing scattered tools.
+These insights confirmed the need for a single, connected workflow across mobile and web, letting inspectors focus on the inspection itself rather than managing scattered tools.

 I structured both the mobile and web experiences around the inspectors’ real workflow rather than around internal systems or document types.
 The platform follows a clear progression from assignment intake to preparation, on site data capture, review, and report completion.